bryan-lipinski/mdatp-xplat/macos/settings/data_loss_prevention/README.md

 # Example Settings for Data Loss Prevention

-Files in this directory contain the settings appropriate for a Data Loss Prevention standalone install.

 |File                            |Description|
 |--------------------------------|-----------|
 |com.microsoft.wdav.mobileconfig |Microsoft Endpoint Technologies settings appropriate for a Data Loss Prevention standalone deployment|